slightlynybbled/manufacturing/readme.md

 I am reasonably satisfied that the package is feature complete, usable, and bug-free, I will break out the `v1.X.X` releases.

+# Installation

+To install from `pypi`:

+    pip install manufacturing

+To install from source download and install using poetry:

+    poetry install

 # Usage

 ## Visualizations with Jupyter Notebooks